-In 1812, Kaunas ended up in the vortex of Russian-French war.
+In 1812, Kaunas ended up in the vortex of the Russian-French war.
 In Kaunas, Napoleon with 220 thousand soldiers crossed the Nemunas by pontoon bridges.
 And it was Kaunas where the French army suffered their final catastrophe.
 During that war, the city was devastated twice.

-Great importance for the economic development of Kaunas had the railway line that was built in 1862, and the first electric power-station that was launched in 1898.
-New buildings weregrowing rapidly in the New Town… However, further development of Kaunas was halted by the First World War.
+Great importance for the economic development of Kaunas had the railway line that was built in 1862, and the first electric power-station that was launched in 1898… New buildings were growing rapidly in the New Town… However, further development of Kaunas was halted by the First World War.

 In 1919, Russians occupied Vilnius, so the State Council and the Cabinet of Ministers settled in Kaunas.
 In 1920, Vilnius was occupied by Poland, Kaunas became the temporary capital of Lithuania, and it received a historic and unique opportunity to be the most important city of the young independent state.
-In 1923, Italian journalist Giuseppe Salvatori was visiting here and he could not believe it: “My heart sank.
-I thought, how can this village, so unpresentable, so unimpressive, be the capital of a European country?”

 Like this, during the interwar period, Kaunas from a humble centre of the North West province of the Tsarist Russian Empire turned into a comfortable, dynamic, real Western city, the cradle of Lithuanian intelligentsia and culture.